Quiet hiking trails of the Sierra de Grazalema Natural Park

 Discover the ‘white villages’ of Andalucía, each with their own special mountain charm

 Andalucía is the most ‘Spanish’ of the Spanish provinces; a land of fiestas and flamenco with an arid, sun-dappled landscape dotted with picturesque white-washed villages.
-Away from the Costa del Sol, most of the province remains traditional and unspoilt and hiking in Andalucía will take you to places that 95% of visitors never see.
+Away from the Costa del Sol, most of the province remains traditional and unspoilt and hiking in the Sierra de Grazalema will take you to parts of Andalucía that 95% of visitors never see.

 The Sierra de Grazalema Natural Park is a green oasis in the unspoilt mountainous area between Cádiz and Ronda.
 The 534-sq-km park was named Spain’s first Unesco Biosphere Reserve in 1977.
 Your week-long hike will consist of glorious hillside walking through dramatic limestone scenery marked with spectacular gorges, flower-covered meadows and lush river valleys, while eagles and griffon vultures soar overhead.

-This mountainous area is sprinkled with picturesque white-washed villages, or ‘publos blancos’, with exotic names like Zahara de la Sierra, Benaocaz and Montejaque and narrow streets tumbling down the hillsides; their shaded outdoor terraces offering much needed refreshment in the form of delicious local tapas and chilled vino.
+This mountainous area is sprinkled with picturesque white-washed villages, or ‘publos blancos’, with exotic names like Zahara de la Sierra, Benaocaz and Montejaque.
+Narrow streets seem to tumble down the hillsides; their shaded outdoor terraces offering much needed refreshment in the form of delicious local tapas and chilled vino.

-Your self-guided tour ends in the captivating Moorish town of Ronda, a stunning cliff-top citadel with a plunging gorge and a bullfighting museum and tradition immortalised by Ernest Hemmingway, among others.
+Your self-guided tour ends in the captivating Moorish town of Ronda, a stunning cliff-top citadel with a dramatic plunging gorge.
+The town’s bullfighting tradition was immortalised by Ernest Hemmingway, among others, and the bullfighting museum is well worth a visit.

 Some of the hotels we work with are listed below.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.